bjlkeng/bjlkeng.github.io/source/posts/a-quick-introduction-to-stochastic-calculus.rst

 This basically says that every value that :math:`X` can take on (which must be measurable) has a mapping to one of the measurable events in our original event space :math:`\mathcal{F}`.
+We use the notation :math:`\sigma(X)` to denote the collection of all subsets of Equation 2, which form the :math:`\sigma`-algebra implied by the random variable :math:`X`.

 If we didn't have this condition then either: (a) we couldn't properly measure :math:`X`'s "volume" because our "chunks" would be inconsistent (constraint 1), or (b) we wouldn't be able to map it back to "chunks" in our original probability space and apply :math:`P` to evaluate the random variable's probability.
 If this all seems a little abstract, it is -- that's what we need when we're dealing with uncountable infinities.
 Again, for the finite cases, all of these properties are usually trivially met.

 Using the probability measure :math:`P`, one can calculate the probability of :math:`X \in S` using Equation 2: